 The combination of the Opto Compressor with EQ-able sidechain and the output Peak Limiter give the ARC a very powerful dynamics package indeed.
 The peak limiter (always post the Opto compressor) has the ability to catch transients missed by the slower opto action thereby providing a near zero attack time compressor system.

 Last but not least is the meter select switch which displays on the 12 segment bargraph the input level (ie post the mic/line gain stages), or output level (what is leaving the ARC main output).
 The meter can also be switched off.
-The over led is driven by a circuit that monitors audio level at critical points within the ARC-1.1 signal path and will light when levels exceed +20dBu.
+The peak led is driven by a circuit that monitors audio level at critical points within the ARC-1.1 signal path and will light when levels exceed +20dBu.
 Finally a power on/off switch completes the picture.

 The ARC arrived today in good shape - nice packaging!
 First thing I did was pop the top off as I always like to see what I'm buying.
 Superb build quality - wow - very impressive!
 First impressions in use is the pre is cleaner and more articulate than my Hardy M2 - and sooooo quiet.
 I'm still dialing in the EQ but I love what I'm hearing so far.
 The compressor is fantastic - Auto/Auto 5:1, 1 to 2 dB reduction on the meter... perfect.
 I will start tracking with it tomorrow with spots airing on KCBS TV later this week.
 Why didn't I get one of these years ago?